programminghistorian/ph-submissions/lessons/gravity-model.md

 ## Step 2: Determining the Weightings

 The weightings for each variable tell us how important that push/pull factor is relative to the other variables when trying to estimate the number of vagrants that should have come from a given county.
+The $$β$$ parameters must be determined across the whole data set from the known data.
+With these to hand we will be able to compare individual origin-specific observations with the general model.
+We can then examine these and identify over and under predicted flows between the various origins and the destination.

 At this stage we do not know how important each is.
 Perhaps wheat price is a better predictor of migration than distance?
 We will not know until we calculate the values of $$β1$$ through $$β5$$ (the weightings) by solving the equation above.
 The y-intercept ($$β0$$) only possible to calculate once you know all of the others ($$β1-β5$$).
 These are the RED values in Figure 8 above.
 The weightings can be seen in Table 4 and in Table A1 of the original paper.[^16] We will now demonstrate how we came to these values.